 Easy Make-Ahead Individual Desserts

-But not everyone has easy access to rhubarb, let alone enjoy these seasonal fruits all year round.
-So, it was time to update this recipe and make it more user-friendly.
+However, I appreciate not everyone has easy access to rhubarb.
+So, it was time to update this recipe.

 What Other Fruit Goes With Rhubarb?